 The following is a list of some of London’s popular markets:

-• The Jubilee Marker that is located south of the Piazza.
+- The Jubilee Market that is located south of the Piazza.
 On Mondays, the market is dedicated to antiques.
 From Tuesday to Friday, a general market operates with traders selling clothes and household goods.
 At weekends, the market offers arts and crafts.

 Lord’s Cricket Ground in St. John’s Wood is widely considered the ‘home of cricket’ and is also home to the oldest sporting museum in the world.

 Wimbledon is the oldest tennis tournament in the world.
 It has been held at the All England Club in Wimbledon, London since 1877.
 It is one of the four Grand Slam tennis tournaments, along with the Australian, French and US Opens.
 From the champagne bars to strawberries and cream, Wimbledon is a great day out and very reminiscent of true British spirit.